OSGeo/gdal/doc/source/programs/ogr2ogr.rst

     output.
 Starting with GDAL 2.1, the ``@filename`` syntax can be used to indicate that the content is in the pointed filename.

+    Currently only a single SQL statement is allowed. -sql statement1 -sql
+    statement2: only the last is used. -sql "statement1; statement2;" is an error.

 .. option:: -dialect <dialect>

     SQL dialect.
 In some cases can be used to use (unoptimized) :ref:`ogr_sql_dialect` instead